timmy00274672/AndroidPractice/TopicDiscussion/Fragment/FragmentContextMenu/README.md

 Registers a context menu to be shown for the given view (multiple views can show the context menu).
 This method will set the `View.OnCreateContextMenuListener` on the view to this fragment, so `onCreateContextMenu(ContextMenu, View, ContextMenuInfo)` will be called when it is time to show the context menu.

 ### unregisterForContextMenu
+### View.setOnCreateContextMenuListener

+With only one function:

+- `abstract void 	onCreateContextMenu(ContextMenu menu, View v, ContextMenu.ContextMenuInfo menuInfo)`

+You should set the the callback function of creating context menu with this method. `onCreateContextMenu(ContextMenu, View, ContextMenuInfo)` will be called when it is time to show the context menu.

 [wiki/cm]:http://en.wikipedia.org/wiki/Context_menu
 [ex1]:http://stackoverflow.com/questions/2321332/detecting-which-selected-item-in-a-listview-spawned-the-contextmenu-android